(Good advice for most dry lakes)

 miles southwest of Las Vegas, NV).
 Go NE toward the

-the edge of the resort (SW) past to the Lotto Store where
+edge of the resort (SW) past to the Lotto Store where the road

-the road turns SE.
-About 100 yards past the Lotto Store the
+turns SE.
+About 100 yards past the Lotto Store the road bends

-road bends around to the left and there is a dirt road
+around to the left and there is a dirt road going

-going through the fence on the right.
-Follow that dirt
+through the fence on the right.
+Follow that dirt road 3+

-road 3+ miles along the east edge of the lake to camp (Camp
+miles along the east edge of the lake to camp (Camp is usually

-it moves from time to time depending on conditions and the
+from time to time depending on conditions and the preferences

 Notes: Do not take the dirt road that runs SE along the fence.
 There is often a wash just past the fence that may be difficult for some vehicles.
 If you come to a railroad track you are going the wrong way.
 A little shovel work goes a long way.